AdaptiveCity/acp_ttn_manager/README.md

 See the `test.py` file for examples.

-### Working with json files
-Use `sensor_manager.sh` for reading and writing from json files.
-The following commands are supported;

-1. `./sensor_manager.sh read`: Read details of all devices and print on stdout
-2. `./sensor_manager.sh read filename.json`: Read details of all devices and write to `filename.json`
-3. `./sensor_manager.sh write filename.json`: Register any new device in `filename.json` on TTN Application.
-Notify usser if all devices are already registered.
-4. `./sensor_manager.sh delete dev_id`: Delete the device with device id `dev_id`
+### Using the provided script

+usage: ./ttn_manager.sh [-h] [-a app_id [-r] [-rf filename] [-w filename] [-d acp_id] [-m from_app_id [-f filename]]]

+-h                                  Print this help page -a                                  The app_id of the TTN application -r                                  Read all the registered devices and print on stdout -rf filename                        Read all the registered devices and write to a file -w filename                         Register all devices in filename -d acp_id                           Delete the device with the acp_id -m from_app_id [-f filename]        Migrate devices listed in filename from the from_app_id application to the one specified by -a.
+All devices to be
+                                    migrated should have their acp_id in the file separated by commas.
+If no file specified, then migrate all devices.